Since 2017

 Step 1

-2. Add the smaller part of the onion to the minced meat, and put the remaining chopped onion aside for now.
+2. I add the smaller part of the onion (about 1/3) to the minced meat for the meatballs.
+The rest of the chopped onion I set aside – it will go into the vegetable fry-up for the pilaf.

 Step 2

-3. Salt the minced meat to taste, and also add black ground pepper for aroma.
-Now thoroughly mix all the ingredients.
+3. I salt the minced meat to taste and add black ground pepper for aroma.
+I mix all the ingredients thoroughly by hand until smooth.

 Step 3